adobe/athena/README.md

 Performance tests within Athena are composed from 3 types of modules that can be defined in individual `yaml` configuration files and can be used to compose complex performace tests.

 1. **Performance Runs** - The most granular unit of work in performance tests.
 They allow you to define a standard or linear performance test.
-1. **Performance Patterns** - Allow to define complex weighted pattern mixes and are composed from multiple performance runs.
+1. **Performance Patterns** - Are composed from multiple performance runs and allow you to define complex weighted pattern mixes.
-1. **Performance Tests** - Provide support for defining complex scenarios composed from multiple performance patterns and control the `rampUp`, `coolDown` and `spike` behavior.
+1. **Performance Tests** - Are composed from performance patterns and provide support for defining complex scenarios while controlling the `rampUp`, `coolDown` and `spike` behavior.

 <img src="./assets/img/athena_perf_test_modules.png" width="300px" style="display: table; margin: 0 auto;">

 #### Hooks

 All performance test definitions support multiple hooks that can be used to dynamically manipulate a test's behavior.
+When a hook is used, the assigned function will receive the test's current context, which can be used for further decisions.

 ##### `skip`
-*TBD*
+Whether to skip the current test or not.
+The value can be provided dynamically via a fixture function.

 ##### `onInit`
-*TBD*
+Runs when the test is first initialised.

 ##### `onRequest`
-*TBD*
+Runs before the HTTP request.

 ##### `onResponse`
-*TBD*
+Runs when the HTTP response is received.

 ##### `onDestroy`
-*TBD*
+Runs when the test case has finished.

 #### Mockup Responses